Douglas22/Douglas22.github.io/README.md

 David Miller/Black rock digital for the MIT licenced bootstrap theme http://startbootstrap.com/template-overviews/modern-business/

-pixabay for some of the images https://pixabay.com/en/animal-blue-pattern-danger-dark-21741/
+Pixabay for some of the images https://pixabay.com/en/animal-blue-pattern-danger-dark-21741/

-youtube used to host vidio content
+Youtube used to host vidio content

 and a number of 3rd party APIs including but may not be limited to

-google maps
+Google maps

 and

-formspree
+Formspree